 Couples Who Talk About Sex, Have Better Sex

 Some people feel totally comfortable and at ease talking about sex while others would rather avoid the topic at all costs.
 The fact is being able to talk about sex and intimacy can absolutely lead to a more fulfilling and enjoyable sex life with a greater level of emotional and physical intimacy.
 If you are one of those people who would rather do anything other than talk about sex, what is it that makes you feel uncomfortable?
 Was it a taboo topic in your family growing up?
 Have you had negative experiences in the past?
 Are you fearful that your partner will reject you or not understand what you want or need?

 What are your expectations about sex in your marriage?
 Has your sex life changed throughout different times in your marriage?
 When was it at its best?
 When could it have used some care and attention?
 What is it like now?
 What factors affect your sex life?
 Are you doing a good job managing those factors?
 How important is sex to you in your relationship?
 Are you comfortable communicating your sexual desires and preferences to your spouse?
-These are all really important questions that people often don’t consider when thinking about their own satisfaction with their sex life.
-It might even be helpful to journal responses to these questions or just jot down some of your thoughts.
+These are really important questions that people often don’t consider when it comes to their own sexual satisfaction.
+It might even be helpful to journal responses to these questions or jot down some of your thoughts.

-Start small.
 Think about conversation topics about sex that feel most comfortable to you and start there.
-Maybe you are not comfortable talking to your partner about your desires and preferences just yet but maybe it doesn’t feel so scary to ask them when they thought your sex life was at its best?
+Maybe you are not comfortable talking to your partner about your desires and preferences just yet.
+Maybe it doesn’t feel so scary to ask them when they thought your sex life was at its best?
 Or maybe you would feel comfortable reminiscing with them about a time you had a hot weekend away and what you liked about it.
 Perhaps it’s easier for you to ask them how they are doing, what they find stressful right now, how they think it affects your sex life and what you can do to help.
 Whatever you land on, start there and let the conversation flow, working your way up to more intimate conversations about sex.